Behçet's disease: Treatment

 Current treatment is aimed at easing the symptoms, reducing inflammation, and controlling the immune system.
 The quality of the evidence for treating the oral ulcers associated with Behçet's disease, however, is poor.

 High-dose corticosteroid therapy is often used for severe disease manifestations.
 Anti-TNF therapy such as infliximab has shown promise in treating the uveitis associated with the disease.
-Another Anti-TNF agent, etanercept, may be useful in people with mainly skin and mucosal symptoms.
+Infliximab as well as other anti-TNF therapies including etanercept and adalimumab may be useful in treating mucocutaneous disease according to several case reports and prospective studies, as well as one randomized trial for etanercept.
 Apremilast may also be used to treat oral ulcers associated with Behçet's disease.

 Interferon alpha-2a may also be an effective alternative treatment, particularly for the genital and oral ulcers as well as ocular lesions.
 Azathioprine, when used in combination with interferon alpha-2b also shows promise, and colchicine can be useful for treating some genital ulcers, erythema nodosum, and arthritis.
-Benzathine‐penicillin may also reduce new arthritic attacks.
+Benzathine-penicillin may also reduce new arthritic attacks.

 Thalidomide has also been used due to its immune-modifying effect.
 Dapsone and rebamipide have been shown, in small studies, to have beneficial results for mucocutaneous lesions.

 Given its rarity, the optimal treatment for acute optic neuropathy in Behçet's disease has not been established.
 Early identification and treatment are essential.
-Response to ciclosporin, periocular triamcinolone, and IV methylprednisone followed by oral prednisone has been reported although relapses leading to irreversible visual loss may occur even with treatment.
+Response to ciclosporin, periocular triamcinolone, and IV methylprednisolone followed by oral prednisone has been reported although relapses leading to irreversible visual loss may occur even with treatment.
 Immunosuppressants such as interferon-alpha and tumour necrosis factor antagonists may improve though not completely reverse symptoms of ocular Behçet's disease, which may progress over time despite treatment.
 When symptoms are limited to the anterior chamber of the eye prognosis is improved.
 Posterior involvement, particularly optic nerve involvement, is a poor prognostic indicator.
 Secondary optic nerve atrophy is frequently irreversible.
 Lumbar puncture or surgical treatment may be required to prevent optic atrophy in cases of intracranial hypertension refractory to treatment with immunomodulators and steroids.

-IVIG could be a treatment for severe or complicated cases.
+Intravenous immunoglobulin therapy (IVIg) could be a treatment for severe or complicated cases.

+A recent 2024 reports that infliximab improved the likelihood of achieving a complete response at 22 weeks for patients with severe Behçet's syndrome compared to cyclophosphamide, according to head-to-head trial data.
+Mild to moderate adverse events, primarily infections, were reported in 29.6% of patients on infliximab and 64% on cyclophosphamide.
+Serious adverse events occurred in 15% and 12% of patients, respectively.